D-Loot/W14-TechBlog/README.md

 The task for this project was to create a CMS-style tech blog from scratch.
 I followed the MVC format by using Handlebars.js to create the templating language and Sequelize as the ORM and express-session for authentication.

 The acceptance criteria are as follows below.
-I had a difficult time uploading everything to heroku, and most of the time when I made a request from myqdl, the database wasn't updated yet and required me to refresh the screen in order to display the correct information.

 ## Acceptance Criteria